anxiousmodernman/hpt/docs/config_format.md

 The following attributes are supported:

 **script** - a multi-line string that will be interpreted as a script.
 The string is written to a temporary location and executed.
+You should rely on fully qualified paths to files and executables in a script.

 **user** - the user to run the script as.